robertojguerra/orangepi-zero-full-setup/README2.md

 * The text is overflowing to the left, right, upper, lower edges of the TV, due to "overscan".

 * This flaw was not present in Kernel 4.x.
 This is a flaw in the current driver that we as a community should try to resolve.

+* Run "sudo modprobe lima" and check that this kernel module, driver for the Mali 400 GPU, is loaded in Linux.